Towards Scalable Insect Monitoring: Ultra-Lightweight CNNs as On-Device Triggers for Insect Camera Traps: Results

-Curves for our saliency map analysis are presented in Figure \ref{fig:roc-curves}.
-Some examples of saliency map predictions are shown for in-domain data in Figure \ref{fig:in-dom} and for out-of-domain data in Figure \ref{fig:out-dom}.
-These curves reveal a consistent pattern with the accuracy analysis, the colourblind models display a more fragile learned representation, as evidenced by a low proportion of salient pixels within insect bounding boxes.
-In contrast, the RGB models consistently show that the most salient pixels lie in areas of the images belonging to insects, suggesting a more robust learned representation which can be more easily generalised.
+Curves for our saliency map analysis are presented in Figure \ref{fig:pt_curves}.
+These curves reveal a consistent pattern with the accuracy analysis, the colourblind models display a less trustworthy learned representation, as evidenced by a low proportion of salient pixels within insect bounding boxes.
+In contrast, the RGB models consistently show that the most salient pixels lie in areas of the images belonging to insects, suggesting a more robust learned representation which can be more easily generalised; this is also backed up by RGB models performing better on out-of-domain examples.
+Examples of saliency map predictions are shown for in-domain data in Figure \ref{fig:in-dom} and for out-of-domain data in Figure \ref{fig:out-dom}.

 Power consumption and inference latency characteristics of each model are shown in Figure \ref{fig:power}.
 This also shows how the number of frames-per-second processed by the system can affect power consumption as this defines the proportion of time the MCU executes instructions vs the proportion of time it is sitting idle.
 Operating at their highest throughput, all models consume less than 300mW and at half throughput this can be reduced to around 185mW.
 The most lightweight models, 1 and 2, can process over eight frames per second.
 The most accurate model, 8, can process over two frames per second.